 The Chuck Varesko Story:

-When I was a mere lad, my uncle (the physicist, chemist, biologist) said to me, "Specialize boy.
+Chuck Varesko's HeadshotWhen I was a mere lad, my uncle (the physicist, chemist, biologist, astronomer) said to me, "Specialize boy.
 That's the way to get ahead in this world."
 Of course, I didn't take his advice, and became an announcer, voiceover character specialist, on camera actor, musician, song writer and writer.
-How did I do all that?

 I started in radio at WDFM (now WKPS) the student staffed station at Penn State University.
 After learning how to run the control board and start the turntables I worked my way up through all the commercial stations in town.
-When there weren't any more radio worlds to conquer in Central Pennsylvania —I moved to Philadelphia in 1976, and was soon employed at WIOQ-FM.
+When there weren't any more radio worlds to conquer in Central Pennsylvania — I moved to Philadelphia in 1976, and was soon employed at WIOQ-FM.
+Soon after that I was not employed there... and I moved on to WQIQ-AM in Aston, Pennsylvania where I did the mid-day air shift.
+Also at that time I began working at The Main Point, a Mainline coffeehouse and performing arts center, as the sound man/night manager.

 Then WIOQ called again to see if I'd be interested in being their Production Director.
 I was, so I said goodbye to WQIQ and came back to Philly radio.
 It was while working for WIOQ that I did my first on camera work for Gimbel's Department Store.
 I also began doing radio spots for outside clients at that time and joined AFTRA.
 Since those halcyon days of yester-year I have left commercial broadcasting behind and devoted my time to freelance announcing and acting.
-I am a member of both AFTRA and SAG.
+I am a member of SAG-AFTRA.